-A You may wish to provide clearer evidence of your insight into student learning through your recognition of students' individual learning differences.

-B You may wish to provide clearer evidence of your knowledge of individual students.
+- A You may wish to provide more consistent and convincing evidence of your insight into student learning through your recognition of students' individual learning differences. - B You may wish to provide more consistent and convincing evidence of your knowledge of individual students.